3 Profound Short Stories With Deep Meaning

-One of my early childhood memories is of sitting between both my elder brothers and listening with fascination and interest to the made-up stories they would tell me before going to bed.
+One of my early childhood memories is of sitting between both my elder brothers and listening with fascination and interest to the made-up short stories they would tell me before going to bed.

 I loved stories then and I love stories now.
 But then again who doesn’t love a great story?

 In this blog post, I’d like to share with you three simple short stories that will make you reflect, so sit back and enjoy.

 The story of the Chinese farmer and the horse

 Once upon a time there was a Chinese farmer whose horse ran away.

 That evening, all of his neighbours came around to commiserate.
 They said, “We are so sorry to hear your horse has run away.
 This is most unfortunate.”
 The farmer said, “Maybe.”